supermerill/FreePySCAD/README.md

 To write your code, you can open the freecad macro editor and begining your macro with "from Pyscad.pyscad import *"
 You can also type in the python console "execfile('path_to/my_pycad.py')", this has the advantage to show the errors.
 ## what's different
 The braces are replaced with parenthesis
 The ';' are replaced with ',' and you also have to place it after ')' if no other ')' are directly after that to respect the python syntax.
-You can't let the modifiers like translate, rotate.. be unattached: use the parenthesis or a dot (see example)
+You can't let the modifiers like translate, rotate... be unattached: use the parenthesis or a dot (see below)

     openscad: difference(){ translate([1,1,0]) cube(2); rotate([0,0,45]) cube(2); }
     pyscad:   difference()( translate([1,1,0]).cube(2), rotate([0,0,45])(cube(2)),)
-minkowski and hull aren't coded. minkowski can be replaced by offset for the most simple case (shpere)
+minkowski and hull aren't coded.
+minkowski can be replaced by offset() for the most simple case (sphere)

-You can also wrote a more concise code with Pyscad if you want (i was tired of writing "translate([])" over an over)
+You can also wrote a more concise code with Pyscad if you want (i was tired of writing "translate([ ])" over an over)

-    cut()( move(1,1).cube(2), cube(2).rotate(0,0,45) , rotate(z=30)(cube(2)) )
+    cut()( move(1,1).cube(2), cube(2).rotate(0,0,60) , rotate(z=30)(cube(2)) )

 You can now use functions with real variables that can be changed!